Jean-Baptiste Stouf

-Jean-Baptiste Stouf (Paris 1742–Charenton-le-Pont 1826) was a French sculptor known especially for his commemorative portrait busts and expressive emotional content.
+Jean-Baptiste Stouf (Paris, 1742 – Charenton-le-Pont, 1 July 1826) was a French sculptor known especially for his commemorative portrait busts and expressive emotional content.

 Biography

-Stouf was a pupil of Guillaume II Coustou, son of the great French baroque sculptor Guillaume Coustou.
+Stouf was a pupil of Guillaume Coustou the Younger, son of the great French baroque sculptor Guillaume Coustou.
+He went to the Academy of France in Rome in 1770, although the previous year he had only obtained second place at the Prix-de-Rome.
+After a stay of eight years, he was approved at the Royal Academy of Painting and Sculpture in 1784, and became an academician the following year.
+In 1786 the Comte d'Angiviller awarded him the commission for a Saint Vincent de Paul, to complete the series of statues of illustrious men at the Louvre Palace.

+On 8 September 1810, he succeeded Jean-Guillaume Moitte as professor of sculpture at the École des Beaux-Arts in Paris.
+He participated in the Salon until 1819.

 Stouf's Bust of Belisarius at the J. Paul Getty Museum shows the general of Justinian, blinded, as a beggar, in a manner that suggests a philosopher or saint.
-His reception piece for the Académie Royale de Peinture et de Sculpture in 1785, the Death of Abel, shows Cain's victim sprawled full-length on the ground (Louvre Museum).
+His reception piece for the Royal Academy of Painting and Sculpture in 1785, the Death of Abel, shows Cain's victim sprawled full-length on the ground (Louvre Museum).
 The Detroit Museum of Art has a terracotta sketch for a Hercules Vanquishing Two Centaurs.